morepath/morepath/doc/views.rst

   /folder/+edit

-Now Morepath won't try to interpret ``+edit`` as a named item in the folder, but instead will look up the view.
+Now Morepath won't try to interpret ``+edit`` as a named item in the folder, but instead looks up the view.

 Any view can be addressed not just by name but also by its name with a ``+`` prefix.
 To generate a link to a name with a ``+`` prefix you can